 Greater Shepparton, Mitchell, Moira, Murrindindi and Strathbogie local government areas

 The Gouburn writing group will be held at Shepparton Library from 11am to 1pm on Wednesdays 17 April, 15 May, 19 June, 17 July, 21 August, 18 September, 16 October and 20 November 2019 .
-Email us to register your interest and receive more information closer to the date.
+You can join the group here, or email Lyndel and receive more information .

-People with disability in the Goulburn NDIS region can also get 30% off a Writers Victoria membership before the end of July 2019.
-Use the discount code WGROGO when signing up.
+Writers with disability in the Goulburn NDIS region can also get 30% off a Writers Victoria membership before the end of July 2019.
+All you have to do is complete this short survey.

 Buloke, Gannawarra, Mildura and Swan Hill local government areas

 Writers Victoria is a membership organisation.
-One of the benefits of being a Writers Vic member is getting access to member-only activities like this one.
-The Write-ability writing groups are in high demand, so being a member will help make sure you don’t miss out.
+One of the benefits of being a Writers Victoria member is getting access to member-only activities and exclusive online content.

-WV membership will also connect you with more than 3,500 writers across Victoria and help you feel part of our state’s writing community.
+Membership will also connect you with more than 3,000 writers across Victoria and help you feel part of our state’s writing community.

 We know that some people may find it hard to pay the membership fee.
-That’s why we offer a 30% discount on our annual regional membership, and we can discuss payment plans as well.
+That’s why we offer a 30% discount on our annual regional membership, reducing the cost to $35 for Write-ability participants.
+We can discuss payment plans as well.